 An Interrail pass covering the country at one or other end of your Eurostar journey will entitle you to a discounted Eurostar fare.

 Eurostar and some British train operators offer Eurostar tickets with through travel from 130 major stations in the UK.
-These are covered by 'Convention Internationale pour le transport des Voyageurs' (CIV) international railway conditions of carriage throughout, so if your UK connection is delayed you can take the next available Eurostar train - see The Man at Seat 61.
+These are covered by 'Convention Internationale pour le transport des Voyageurs' (CIV) international railway conditions of carriage throughout, so if your UK connection is delayed you can take the next available Eurostar train - see The Man in Seat 61.

 If you buy the connecting journey in the UK separately, make sure the ticket from your home station is to 'London St Pancras International (CIV)', 'London International' or 'London Eurostar' (not 'London St Pancras International').
 The ‘CIV’ ticket guarantees you a seat on the next available Eurostar train if your UK train is delayed.
 Without a CIV ticket, unless your Eurostar ticket is flexible, you would have to buy a new Eurostar ticket.
 The CIV ticket allows travel to London St Pancras, including the tube if necessary.
 On some routes the CIV ticket is cheaper than a normal anytime ticket but has no time restrictions; on other routes both anytime (without time restrictions) and 'high saver' (cheaper but with time restrictions) tickets are available.
 The 'London St Pancras International (CIV)' and 'London International' versions can be bought with a railcard; the 'London Eurostar' version cannot, but is cheaper than the others.
 For more details and to buy tickets see The Man in Seat 61, where you can also buy tickets.
 CIV tickets can also be bought from Raileasy or Loco2 or Eurostar, and can be bought at your station booking office (either on the day or before) if you show your Eurostar ticket or confirmation.
 They can not be bought from the normal rail ticket websites, ticket vending machines or by phone.

 However some operators offer separate discounted fares to St Pancras labelled 'International Excursion Ticket' (ITX) - we advise against buying these because they do not offer protection against delay, and may be more expensive than CIV tickets.